mulesoft-labs/http-bat-vscode/README.md

-# VSCode - WordCount README
+# VSCode - HTTP-BAT extension

 This is a simple extension that illustrates a number of concepts when it comes to writing extensions for VS Code.